Set up the connection in Linux

 sudo ipsec down <tunnel_name>

-Install the WireGuard client according to the official documentation .
+2.1 First of all, the Wireguard Client must be installed according to the official documentation .

-• Copy the file to your local machine.
+• Copy the configuration file wireguard/<user_name>.conf to their computer.

-After copying the configuration file, you need to configure the client.
+After the user has copied the configuration file, they need to configure the client.

 cp <user_name>.conf /etc/wireguard/wg0.conf